 It seems to be a common thing in many cultures to get within married a year or less of getting engaged.
 While that might work for some, I don’t think there should be any norm.
 Not only because of the planning and the financial aspect of it but also not to rush through the stage you are currently in.

-Start thinking about the decisions that need to be made, make new traditions and don’t forget to stop and smell the roses.
+Start thinking about the decisions that need to be made, make new traditions and don’t forget to stop and enjoy the moment.
 After all, you’re (most likely) only engaged once!